aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

 ## Task 5: Test the load balancer

-In this section, you will create a test VM, and then test the load balancer.
+In this task, you will create a test VM, and then test the load balancer.

 ### Task 5.1: Create test VM